dabolichin/dabolichin.github.io/src/pages/index.md

 TransferGo is a company that provides a range of financial services to its customers, with a strong focus on peer-to-peer money transfers.

-As a Director of Engineering at TransferGo I have:
+Highlights:

-- Led the Engineering teams of the Compliance, FinCrime and Ops domains
+- Led Engineering teams in Compliance, FinCrime, and Ops domains at TransferGo.
-- Initiated the reshape of teams according to Value Streams
+- Spearheaded decision-making process for buy vs. build of Transaction monitoring solution.
-- Led the decision process of buy vs. build for Transaction monitoring solution
+- Initiated team reshaping based on Value Streams to optimize efficiency.

 ### [Vinted](https://www.vinted.com/)